 International artist Zheng Chongbin centers his artistic practice around the pre-modern Daoist concept that the natural, inorganic world of energy and matter is living and always changing.
-Chimeric Landscape reflects this view as an expanding blot, transforming 2.5 acres of theMART simultaneously into an aperture and a void.
-There is a rhythm to the movement of the work, and a mysterious yet logical mode in its transformation.
+Chimeric Landscape reflected this view as an expanding blot, and transformed 2.5 acres of theMART simultaneously into an aperture and a void.
+There was a rhythm to the movement of the work, and a mysterious yet logical mode in its transformation.

 Throughout his career of three decades, Zheng Chongbin (b.
 1961, Shanghai) has held the classical Chinese ink tradition and Western pictorial abstraction in productive mutual tension.
 Systematically exploring and deconstructing their conventions and constituents—figure, texture, space, geometry, gesture, materiality—he has developed a distinctive body of work that makes the vitality of matter directly perceptible.
 Central to Zheng’s art is the notion of the world as always in flux, consisting of flows of matter and energy that repeatedly cohere and dissipate.
 Inherent in pre-modern Chinese and especially Daoist thought, this worldview enables contemporary inquiries into complex systems like climate and social behavior, artificial intelligence and quantum physics.
 In his video installations, Zheng represents processes of nature—from molecular and cellular to topographical and climatic—in the scale of human perception through microscopic and macroscopic imagery and accompanying soundscapes, unfolding these processes spatially and temporally.